• Home

 Picture

-We are happy to announce that the Experienced journalist and author Asger Røjle will once again be present at our Culture Day on June 22nd!
+We are happy to announce that the experienced journalist and author Asger Røjle will once again be present at our Culture Day on June 22nd!

 Through his many decades as a correspondent to many Danish news agencies, it would not be an overstatement to say that Asger Røjle is among Denmark’s leading Japan-experts in the field of journalism.